LanguageDev/Yoakke/Yoakke.Lexer.Documentation/README.md

 ```

 #### Supported regex constructs
 Only those regular expressions are supported, that keep their expression power at the regular language level.
-The constructs are the usual, you would fine in a modern engine - just less of them:
+The constructs are the usual, you would find in a modern engine - just less of them:

  * `abc`: Match the literals `a`, `b` and `c` in sequence
  * `a|b`: Match either `a` or `b`